MiriamPapp/photo-forum/docs_technical/content_storage.md

 ## Format of the objects

-All objects are stored in JSON format because this easily usable in JavaScript applications.
+All objects are stored in JSON format because this is easily usable in JavaScript applications.
 It would be possible to use more efficient storage formats (for example Google Protocol Buffers) but this would make debugging through the AWS console extremely